 The small business view

-“We don’t try to find anyone in a particular business mould,” explains John Sollars, managing director of online ink supplier Stinky Ink, who has hired several interns over the past few summers and has a new one starting this July.
+"We don't try to find anyone in a particular business mould," explains John Sollars, managing director of online ink supplier Stinky Ink, who has hired several interns over the past few summers.

 "We're looking for interns that can bring a fresh perspective.
 We want people to be creative and think outside the box.
 We also want them to benefit from the internship and if they're good and bright, there's probably a job in it for them at the end of it.
 The good thing about a small business is that you can offer an intern experience in all aspects of running the business."